 \subsection{Latent Simulation}

-Let $\left[\rvx_{t}\right]_{t=0}^{T}$ be a sequence of $T$ random variables $\rvx_0, \rvx_1, \hdots, \rvx_{T}$ forming a homogeneous Markov Chain for a dynamical process of interest such as molecular dynamics, the global climate or a particle system.
-Consider $\rvy_t$ as a (noisy) property of $\rvx_t$ that we are interested modeling over time: $\rvy_t\defined f(\rvx_t;\epsilon_t)$ for some function $f:\sX\times\gE \to\sY$ and temporally uncorrelated noise $\epsilon_t$.
-Examples of observables of interest include the energy or momentum of a particle, the meta-stable state associated with a molecular structure, or the amount of rainfall, which is derived from a more comprehensive state description $\rvx_t$ including various atmospheric variables.
+Consider a sequence of $T$ random variables, denoted as $\left[\rvx_{t}\right]_{t=0}^{T}$, which form a homogeneous Markov Chain.
+This chain models a dynamical process of interest, such as molecular dynamics, global climate systems, or particle interactions.
+Let $\rvy_t$ represent a specific (noisy) property of $\rvx_t$ that we aim to model over time.
+Formally, we define $\rvy_t = f(\rvx_t,\epsilon_t)$, where $f:\sX\times\gE \to\sY$ is some function and $\epsilon_t$ is temporally uncorrelated noise.
+Examples of such properties could include the energy or momentum of a particle, the meta-stable state of a molecular structure, and the amount of rainfall.
+Each of these properties $\rvy_t$ can be derived from a more comprehensive high-dimensional state description $\rvx_t$.